+1. Please do not ship knobs or mounting brackets with gimbal units.

+2. If your unit saves sonar logs or GPS data files to memory cards, make sure you have saved the data to a memory card and that the card has been removed from the unit, otherwise your data will be lost.

-- 1. Please do not ship the knobs or mounting bracket with your unit. - 2.
-If you are sending a check for repair, please place your check in an envelope and tape it to the unit. - 3.
-For proper testing, include a brief note with the product describing the problem.
+3. If you are sending a check for repair, please place your check in an envelope and tape it to the unit.

+4. For proper testing, include a brief note with the product describing the problem.
 Be sure to include your name, return shipping address and a daytime telephone number.
-An e-mail address is optional but useful. - 4.
-Pack the unit in a suitable size box with packing material to prevent any damage during shipping. - 5.
-Write the Return Authorization (RA) number on the outside of the box underneath your return address. - 6.
-For your security, you may want to insure the package through your shipping courier.
+An e-mail address is optional but useful.

+5. Pack the unit in a suitable size box with packing material to prevent any damage during shipping.

+6. Write the Return Authorization (RA) number on the outside of the box underneath your return address.

+7. For your security, you may want to insure the package through your shipping courier.
 Lowrance does not assume responsibility for goods lost or damaged in transit.

-Visit our web site:

-L[®] LOWRANCE We Lead, We Find, You Win.TM

-$Lowrance\ Pub.\ 988-0151-311$
+Lowrance Pub.
+988-0151-511

-Printed in USA 030705
+Printed in USA 121406

-© Copyright 2005 All Rights Reserved Lowrance Electronics, Inc.
+© Copyright 2006 All Rights Reserved Lowrance Electronics, Inc.